Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 28.02.14  Fixed height of texarea element in dialogs Tag, Template and Reference, because height of textarea does not grow when dialog is made higher.

 - 27.02.14  Fixed finnish translation for header text of Tag -dialog.
 Fixed passing selection as text with IE in dialogs ref.js and category.js.

 - 24.02.14  Problem with conflict page: changed "current page content" editing mode from wikieditor to wysiwyg.
 NOTE!
 Do not use refresh button of browser on conflict page, it corrupts contents of page in editor.